 3. The Review Process

-Each of these elements hinders the accuracy of findings and savings opportunities in the review process, and make it extremely difficult to manage DRG review in pre-pay.
-But like the above common pain points to moving DRG into pre-pay, we have a solution for that.
+Each of these elements hinders the accuracy of findings and savings opportunities in the review process and make it extremely difficult to manage DRG review in pre-pay.
+But like the above common pain points to moving DRG into pre-pay.

-As in all things in life, sometimes we don’t change until the pain is bad enough.
+Sometimes humans won’t change something until the pain is bad enough.
 That’s no different in our systems and processes in business, and that’s certainly true within the healthcare ecosystem.
 Sometimes we get used to the pain points and live with them, either because it’s the only way we know or because we don’t know that there are better options out there.
 There truly is a better way to the DRG review process, and maybe it’s time you take a look!